All Products

 (Optional) Resource isolation and high availability

-If your business requires read/write splitting or read/read splitting, you can use the shared-storage multi-instance high availability solution supported by Hologres.
-For more information, see Configure read/write splitting for primary and secondary instances (shared storage).
+If your workload requires read/write splitting or read-read separation, you can use the Hologres shared-storage multi-instance high availability (HA) solution.
+For more information, see Deploy primary and secondary instances for read/write splitting (shared storage).

 Next steps